lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

-In this workflow, we will describe how to prepare the spatial proteomics data starting from a spreadsheet containing quantitative mass spectrometry data.
-We will focus on a recent pluripotent mouse embryonic stem cells experiment @hyper.
+In this workflow, we will describe how to prepare the spatial proteomics data starting from a spreadsheet containing quantitative mass spectrometry data, through to some essential data processing steps, and finish with different applications of machine learning (Figure [fig:overview]).
+We focus on a recent pluripotent mouse embryonic stem cells experiment @hyper.
 These data, as well as additional annotated and pre-formatted datasets from various species are readily available in the package.

 Installation of Bioconductor package is documented in detail on the [Bioconductor installation help